 An accessible labor force, established road, rail, and utility infrastructure, and the potential for land assembly make the Northland Corridor an ideal location for business site selection.
 Contact Thomas Mancuso at Mancuso Business Development for real estate development opportunities within the Northland Corridor today.

 For additional information on the Northland Corridor Project, visit the BUDC website.

-The Western New York Workforce Training Center, a signature component of Governor Andrew Cuomo’s Buffalo Billion initiative, will anchor the 35-acre business park in its future home at 683 Northland.
+The Northland Workforce Training Center, a signature component of New York State’s Buffalo Billion initiative, will anchor the new business park; later additions will include Buffalo Manufacturing Works and a host of private manufacturing establishments.
 The project achieves Mayor Byron W. Brown’s goal of revitalizing the Delavan/Grider neighborhood and the larger East Side community.